 3. Scottsdale, Arizona

 If you’re OK with triple-digit temperatures all summer long, Scottsdale, Arizona, could be your retirement hot spot.
 The city jumped up from No. 6 on WalletHub’s 2020 list to No. 3 in 2021, and there are plenty of reasons to ponder retirement here.

 And this is far from Scottsdale’s only national recognition.
 The city also landed at No. 12 on an unrelated list of the most relaxed cities in America in 2021, winning praise for its entertainment options and the physical and financial health of its residents.

 Don’t overlook charming and historic Charleston, South Carolina, when doing your retirement-community math.
 The city landed at No. 2 on WalletHub’s 2021 list, helped by a No. 15 ranking in the activities category and a No. 30 ranking in the affordability category.

 1. Orlando, Florida

-Mickey Mouse has a little place in Orlando, and maybe it would make a mice place for you, too.
-Just as in 2019, Orlando, home of Walt Disney World, once again topped WalletHub’s list of the top U.S. retirement cities.
+Mickey Mouse has a little place in Orlando, and maybe that city would make a mice place for you, too.
+Just as in 2020, Orlando, home of Walt Disney World, once again topped WalletHub’s list of the best U.S. cities for retirees.

-Its affordability surely helped, as Orlando came in at No. 6 when such factors as cost of living, taxpayer-friendliness, and the cost of in-home and adult day health care were considered.
+Its affordability surely helped, as Orlando came in at No. 13 when such factors as cost of living, taxpayer-friendliness and the cost of in-home and adult day health care were considered.